 The Company has adopted the existing share option scheme (the "Share Option Scheme") on 24 September 2009.
-During the year under review, the scheme mandate limit of which has been refreshed at the AGM on 12 May 2016 and at the extraordinary general meeting of the Company on 3 October 2016, respectively.
-On 20 July 2016, 178,800,000 share options were granted and the offer of the grant of 178,800,000 share options were cancelled on 12 August 2016.
-On 22 December 2016, 178,000,000 share options were granted on 22 December 2016 had been exercised, cancelled nor lapsed.
+The scheme mandate limit of which has been refreshed at the AGM on 19 May 2017.
+During the year under review, 189,886,000 share options were lapsed, no share options had been granted, exercised nor cancelled.